openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 This should make no noticable difference on "regular" single control-plane node clusters which do not have any day-1 or day-2 worker nodes.
-The only difference for those clusters would be the `IngressController` targetting the "master" pool rather than the "worker" pool, but since the single control-plane node is already both in the "master" and "worker" pools, that should make no practical difference.
+The only difference for those clusters would be the `IngressController` targeting the "master" pool rather than the "worker" pool, but since the single control-plane node is already both in the "master" and "worker" pools, that should make no practical difference.